 11/12

 Lead convenor: Sarah Thomis (Leuven, BELGIUM)

-Co-convenor: Ahmed Gaweesh (Alexandria, EGYPT), Marzia Lugli (Modena, ITALY), Mark Meissner (Seattle, UNITED STATES), Prakash Saha (London, UNITED KINGDOM)
+Co-convenor: Ahmed Gaweesh (Cairo, EGYPT), Wouter Lansink (Genk, BELGIUM), Marzia Lugli (Modena, ITALY), Mark Meissner (Seattle, UNITED STATES), Prakash Saha (London, UNITED KINGDOM)

+11/12